eddiethedean/lavendertown/docs/user-guide/cli.md

 LavenderTown includes a powerful CLI with beautiful, interactive output for batch processing and automation.
 The CLI features progress bars, formatted tables, and color-coded messages for an enhanced user experience.

+**Phase 6 Update:** LavenderTown now includes both a Click-based CLI (the original) and a Typer-based CLI (new).
+Both support the same commands and options, including Parquet export format.

 ## Installation

 The CLI is installed automatically with LavenderTown: